charles-uno/charles-uno.github.io/_drafts/2018-10-13-scotus-senate.md

 [^1]: Senators have been directly elected since the 17th Amendment in 1913.
 They are still insulated from electorate by six-year terms.
 In fact, senators now serve [longer](https://www.ifweassume.com/2015/01/how-long-do-senators-actually-serve.html) on average than they did before the 17th Amendment.

+> Feels like a jump.
+Do we want to come back later to "this is all still true"?

 Two centuries later, the Senate still has an aristocratic feel to it.
 Compared to the House, it's half as diverse and twice as wealthy[^2].
 Such a highly-enfranchised body is well-equipped to navigate conflicts between states, or ratify international treaties; voters (and their representatives in the House) are unlikely to have expertise in matters so far removed from day-to-day life.
 But, by the same token, the Senate is uniquely *ill*-equipped for the consideration of civil rights.
 When evaluating the complaints of the powerless against the abuses of the powerful, a room full of aristocrats is not impartial.

 [^2]: The Senate is [10% nonwhite](http://www.pewresearch.org/fact-tank/2017/01/24/115th-congress-sets-new-high-for-racial-ethnic-diversity/), compared to 22% for the House and [38%](https://en.wikipedia.org/wiki/Demography_of_the_United_States) for the US overall.
 The median senator's net worth is [about $1M](https://www.rollcall.com/news/hawkings/congress-richer-ever-mostly-top), compared to $400k for the median representative in the House.